Company1TDDC88-2024/RBI/Backend/README.md

 poetry install
 ```

 This command will install all the dependencies in the `pyproject.toml` file, just like how npm install works.
 This has to be run the first time you want to run the backend (or everytime you reinstall poetry or create a new venv manually).
-You will also need to run this file if someone else in the project has installed a dependency on a branch, that you dont have.
+You will also need to run this file if someone else in the project has installed a dependency on a branch, that you don't have.
 For example, if you are going into main after you are done with working in your own branch, and someone has installed a new dependency on main, you will then need to run poetry install.
 If you are unsure, just try to run the backend.
-If you get an error, then there might be a new dependeny to install.
+If you get an error, then there might be a new dependency to install.

 To actually run the server, we use this command